awsdocs/amazon-s3-user-guide/doc_source/create-lifecycle.md

    + To apply this lifecycle rule to all objects in the bucket, choose **Next**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/lifecycle-name-scope.png)

-1. You configure lifecycle rules by defining rules to transition objects to the Standard\-IA, One Zone\-IA, and Glacier storage classes\.
+1. You configure lifecycle rules by defining rules to transition objects to the Standard\-IA, One Zone\-IA, Glacier, and Deep Archive storage classes\.
 For more information, see [Storage Classes](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html) in the *Amazon Simple Storage Service Developer Guide*\.

    You can define transitions for current or previous object versions, or for both current and previous versions\.
 Versioning enables you to keep multiple versions of an object in one bucket\.
 For more information about versioning, see [How Do I Enable or Suspend Versioning for an S3 Bucket?](enable-versioning.md)\.